SigOiry/DISCOV-MicaSense/README.md

 code](https://code.visualstudio.com) which allows you to edit and run code written in both R and Python within the same working environment.

-Once Conda is installed, open the terminal (Press Command + Space and enter “terminal” to open the terminal).
-Typing `where conda` should give a reply.
-If at this step you have “conda not dound”, check your conda installation.
+Once Conda is installed, open the terminal by pressing Command + Space and typing ‘terminal’.
+In the terminal, type `where conda` to check if it is installed correctly.
+If you receive a ‘conda not found’ message at this step, verify your Conda installation.

 Now you can clone the repositories using [this link](https://github.com/SigOiry/DISCOV-MicaSense/archive/refs/heads/main.zip).